What is Prescriptive Analytics?

-As you continue to manually sort faces into albums, the app “learns” how best to analyze the faces of your friends and family for future sorting.
+As you continue to sort faces into albums, the app “learns” how to best analyze the faces of your friends and family.
+This information makes future sorting easier.

 But how does it all work?
 And how can it help your organization best respond to the future?

 How does prescriptive analytics work?

 There are many ways to use prescriptive data analytics.
 But all technologies and methods boil down to three crucial mechanisms:

 - A mechanism to store and visualize past data